unopiaofrol/MLOps/README.md

 - **Continuous Testing (CT)** is a property unique to ML systems, that's is concerned with automatically retraining and serving the models.

-[Watch this DataCamp Video](https://campus.datacamp.com/courses/fully-automated-mlops/automation-in-mlops-deployments?ex=10) about teh CI/CD/CT pipeline.
+[Watch this DataCamp Video](https://campus.datacamp.com/courses/fully-automated-mlops/automation-in-mlops-deployments?ex=10) about the CI/CD/CT pipeline.

 ---